BrianAviator/catgpt/README.md

     - **You:** *cat What is Second Life?*
     - **Bot Response:** *CatGPT: Second Life is an online virtual world launched in 2003 where users, called avatars, can explore, create, and socialize.
 You can build your own spaces, interact with others, attend events, and even create and sell virtual goods.
 It's a platform for creativity and community, allowing people from around the world to connect and experience a variety of activities in a 3D environment.
 Enjoy your adventures!*
 4. The owner of the object can touch it to toggle the bot on/off.
+5. The bot now maintains conversation history of the last 5 interactions (both user questions and bot responses), allowing for context-aware conversations.
+6. Conversation history automatically expires after 20 minutes of inactivity.

 **For Help**
 ---